spryker/spryker-docs/docs/scos/user/features/202204.0/company-account-feature-overview/company-accounts-overview.md

 ## Business unit

-A company consists of several *business units* which you can consider as physical divisions of the company.
-The business units, can have a hierarchical structure too.
+A company consists of several *business units*, which you can consider physical divisions of the company.
+Business units can have a hierarchical structure too.
 They can have their own departments and teams.
 Business units also have metadata, like a tax number.

 ![company-account-overview.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Company+Account+Management/Company+Account/Company+Account+Feature+Overview/company-account-overview.png)

 ## Company address

-The level below the business unit is *company address*.
+The level below the business unit is the *company address*.
 The company address is a physical representation of a company.

 One company address can be assigned to several business units.
 For example, if IT and Sales departments are located in the same office, they can share one company address.